Career Tips for INTP Personality Types (Introverted-Intuition-Thinking-Perceiving).

 INTP Personality Types (Introverted-Intuition-Thinking- Perceiving) and Career Choice.

 INTPs are analytical problem solvers who have a deep understanding of conceptual design.
 This personality type also has little difficulty adapting to changing situations or environments.
 INTPs will typically place their energy focus in the direction of internal experience and concepts, extroverting their Intuition while introverting their Thinking.
-This personality type is profoundly curious about ideas, theories, and operational function.
-Their value of intelligence and competence will spark their interest for finding solutions.
-INTPs are often seen in careers as top executives in fields which involve computers and mathematics or construction and engineering.
+This personality type is profoundly curious about ideas, theories, and operational functions.
+Their value of intelligence and competence will spark their interest in finding solutions.
+INTPs are often seen in careers as top executives in fields that involve computers and mathematics or construction and engineering.
 They are also known to be top legal executives, computer software engineers, political scientists, and editors.
 Any occupation which allows INTP personality types to be logical, analytical, objectively critical, or insightful will be attractive options for them.
-Taking these personality behaviors in mind when selecting a career, will shape the following steps in the career exploration process to be a much more enjoyable method of finding an occupation.
+Taking these personality behaviors in mind when selecting a career will shape the following steps in the career exploration process to be a much more enjoyable method of finding an occupation.

 INTP Personality Types Goal Setting and Gathering Information.

 Once career selection has been considered, the next step in the occupational exploration process is to set goals to achieve progress in the steps following in order to gain successful employment.
-INTPs will naturally set numerous long-term objectives, but may not have a discernable course of action in order to reach their ambition.
-A useful tool for this step is to create a timeline, with specific goals set in order to achieve their long-term aspirations.
+INTPs will naturally set numerous long-term objectives but may not have a discernable course of action in order to reach their ambition.
+A useful tool for this step is to create a timeline with specific goals set in order to achieve their long-term aspirations.
 These specifics will allow for options among contrastive careers.
 For example, an INTP creating a timeline to weigh options considering law or computer science would include goals regarding education, internships, networking to build clients, and other occupational “mini-goals” in order to reach this destination.